sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 #### Package name and organization name

 Use the package name appended with the layer name, such as `sbt.io` for IO layer.
-The organization name for the publish artifacts should remain `org.scala-sbt`.
+The organization name for published artifacts should remain `org.scala-sbt`.

 ### Binary resiliency

-A good overview on the topic of binary resiliency is [Josh's 2012][jsuereth2012] talk Binary resiliency.
+A good overview on the topic of binary resiliency is [Josh's 2012 talk][jsuereth2012] on Binary resiliency.
 The guideline here applies mostly to publicly exposed APIs.